MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 ### -EnableGuestSignInAcceleration
 Accelerates guest-enabled site collections as well as member-only site collections when the SignInAccelerationDomain parameter is set.

-Note:
+> [!NOTE]
-If enabled, your identity provider must be capable of authenticating guest users.
+> If enabled, your identity provider must be capable of authenticating guest users.
 If it is not, guest users will be unable to log in and access content that was shared with them.

 ```yaml